 Step 2 – Drill The Holes And Put It Together

-Drill holes using spade drill bit all the way through the 2×2.
-It is helpful to place a piece of scrap 2×2 behind the ladder when drilling to help prevent it from splitting.
+- Drill holes using spade drill bit all the way through the 2×2.
+It is helpful to place a piece of scrap 2×2 behind the wood when drilling to help prevent it from splitting.

-Add wood glue again to the dowel rods about 1/4 inch from the end and place the other 2×2 on top of the other dowel rod ends, wiggling into place.
-Using a scrape piece of 2×2, place on top of the ladder 2×2, and gently hammer into place.
+- Add wood glue again to the dowel rods about 1/4 inch from the end and place the other 2×2 side piece on top of the other dowel rod ends, wiggling into place.
+Using a scrap piece of 2×2, place on top of the ladder 2×2, and gently hammer into place.

 Step 3 – The Finishing Touches